anima-wg/brski-over-802dot11/brski-over-802dot11.md

 Bloom filters simply serve to reduce the size of Beacon and Probe Response frames when a large number of services are advertised.
 If a bloom filter is used by the AP, and a device discovers a potential service match in the bloom filter, then the device can query the AP for the full list of service name hashes using newly defined ANQP elements.

-If BRSKI were to leverage [IEEE802.11aq], then the [IEEE802.11aq] specification would need to be pushed and supported, and a BRSKI service would need to be defined in [IANA].
+If BRSKI were to leverage [IEEE802.11aq], then a BRSKI service would need to be defined in [IANA].

+[IEEE802.11aq] describes two types of exchanges.
+An unsollicited Preassociation Discovery (PAD) procedure, where the AP advertises services reachable through the AP, and a sollicited method, where the PAD is initated by the unassociated client attempting to discover a service offered through the AP and SSID.
+The unsollictited PAD method could be leveraged to advertise support for BRSKI.
 This mechanism suffers from the limitations outlined in {{incorrect-ssid-discovery}} - it does nothing to prevent a device enrolling against an incorrect network.

+The sollicited method could be used by the device to query about general BRSKI support, or to request information about specific BRSKI modes or options.
+This method could be used to overcome the  {{incorrect-ssid-discovery}} issue.

 ## IEEE 802.11 Vendor Specific Information Element